 The Club’s A.T.
 Maintainers Committee leads mulch trips to resupply the privies.
 That involves club members hiking to the privy locations, with each hiker carrying 20- to 40-pound bags of mulch.
 For remote shelters that are eight or nine miles from the trailhead, horses or helicopters are used to transport the mulch.

 For the privies to be able to compost effectively, only human waste should be deposited in the privy.
 Anything else that is deposited into the privy – from food to discarded clothing — has to be removed and carried out by the Ridgerunners or SHMC members who help to maintain the privies.

 “It’s just unbelievable what people put into the privies,” Henry said.
 “What surprised me the most was at Mt.
 Collins.
 We found a huge blanket that would be from a bed that had been stuffed down in the privy.
 We had to fish it out, put it in plastic garbage and carry it out.”

-[An upcoming blog post will provide more information about how moldering privies work and what’s involved in maintaining the privies.]
+[Check out a post about composting privies and what’s involved in maintaining the privies.]

 ATC’s de Camara explained that food thrown into the privy can cause problems for wildlife.

 “Bears are drawn to food trash, even if it’s stuff in the privy,” she said.
 The bears then damage the privy as they try to get to the food.

 “Smoky Mountains Hiking Club has the responsibility for maintaining the shelters and privies on the A.T. in the Smokies.
 Most people don’t know that it’s done by volunteers,” Henry said.